SandSong: Stories from the Great Sandy Desert — Bangarra Dance Theatre

 Set in Walmajarri Country, this powerful performance explores the displacement and survival of First Nations people.

-Artistic Director Stephen Page and Associate Artistic Director Frances Rings have choreographed this breathtaking new work in consultation with Wangkajunga and Walmajarri Elders, reaffirming Bangarra's place as the leading performing arts company for Aboriginal and Torres Strait Islander people.
+Artistic Director Stephen Page and Associate Artistic Director Frances Rings have choreographed this breathtaking work in consultation with Wangkajunga and Walmajarri Elders, reaffirming Bangarra's position as the leading performing arts company for Aboriginal and Torres Strait Islander people.

 Images: Daniel Boud